uselagoon/lagoon/docs/INSTALL.md

         oc -n default adm policy add-scc-to-user privileged -z docker-host oc -n default create -f openshift-setup/docker-host.yaml

-### Setup and Configure Hiera

-As of today, the Lagoon API saves it's data within a system called Hiera, which is basically two yaml files.
-This has some legacy reasons and we are working on implementing the api storage in a proper database.
-But for the current situation we need to work with that (sorry).

-The API talks with the hiera via GIT, therefore we need to create a new git repository with compatible yaml files in there.
-There is an example hiera git repo here: https://github.com/amazeeio/lagoon-example-hiera

-For an initial kickstart of Lagoon this git repo will be used, so we can test and verify that the installation fully worked.
-Btw: If you are currious where this is defined, check `.lagoon.secrets.yml` (and changing that will not have any affect right now, as the kickstart uses the git code from Lagoon Github).

 ### Configure and connect local Lagoon with OpenShift

 In order to use a local Lagoon to deploy itself on an OpenShift, we need a subset of Lagoon running locally.
 We need to tech this local Lagoon how to connect to the OpenShift:

-1. Edit `lagoon` inside local-dev/hiera/amazeeio/sitegroups.yaml, with:
+1. Edit `lagoon` inside local-dev/api-data/api-data.sql, in the `INSERT INTO openshift` section:
-   1. `openshift.console` - The URL to the OpenShift Console, without `console` at the end.
+   1. `[replace me with OpenShift console URL]` - The URL to the OpenShift Console, without `console` at the end.
-   2. `openshift.token` - The token of the lagoon service account that you created earlier
+   2. `[replace me with OpenShift Token]` - The token of the lagoon service account that you created earlier

 2. Build required Images and start services: